 Learning how to live like the old days, you don’t throw things away, you don’t buy new because fashions have changed.

+And you don’t even buy the latest time saving device.
 Because with old fashioned living, you don’t want to be wasteful.
 Of anything.

+Everything you have you want to make the absolute best use of.
 You don’t want to throwing stuff away because it’s going to go into landfill.

+You don’t even want to donate too much to charity or thrift stores.
 Because if you did you might be doing so to replace it with something new.

 And these days, many things bought new have been manufactured and produced at the expense of our environment.